-Artificial Solutions puts customer privacy first with Teneo, a conversational AI platform
+Artificial Solutions puts customer privacy first with Teneo, a conversational AI platform - VentureBeat

 Data compliance might not make for great cocktail conversation, but the topic’s arguably never been more important.
-With European Union’s General Data Protection Regulation (GDPR) in full effect and the Cambridge Analytica scandal still fresh in the minds of Facebook users, enterprises face increased scrutiny from regulators on their handling of customer data.
+With the European Union’s General Data Protection Regulation (GDPR) in full effect and the Cambridge Analytica scandal still fresh in the minds of Facebook users, enterprises face increased scrutiny from regulators on their handling of customer data.
 That’s where firms like Artificial Solutions come in.

 The Stockholm, Sweden-based company’s premiere product is Teneo, a natural language interaction (NLI) development suite that allows customers without coding experience to build multichannel, conversational AI solutions customized to their needs and preferences.
 It’s comprised of four core components: the Teneo Interaction Engine, the algorithmic “brains” of the platform; Teneo Studio, a natural language application creator; Teneo Language Resources, a database of language packs; and Teneo Data, a real-time analytics and reporting tool.